Years ago I gave a graduation talk to MLS grads on Yiddish words, since one seemed to fit their class to a T: chutzpah.

 Chutzpah has a positive meaning in popular culture, meaning cheeky, gutsy.
 That's how I meant it for the MLS students who graduated that year and were an audacious bunch of rascals.

-When thinking of chutzpah, I picture saying it with a guttural sound with spit flying everywhere and prefer the pronunciation by the Israeli man.
+When thinking of chutzpah, I picture saying it with a guttural sound with spit flying everywhere but here's what Cambridge Dictionary says on its pronunciation.

-Politicians mangling the word: For fun, see attempts by US politicians Mitt Romney and Michele Bachmann
+Politicians mangling the word: For fun, see attempt by US politician Michele Bachmann.

 How to pronounce chutzpah (for you and me)